Sue Merrilees is an advisor at the Science Philanthropy Alliance

 “An organization needs to know itself and its donors, identify the problem that is ripe for solving, and articulate why it’s important,” said Justine.
 “Additionally, we have to be highly accountable to our partnerships in coordination with the scientists.”

 Mary Lidstrom, vice president for research at the University of Washington, said that academic leaders need to be a credible resource to philanthropists.
-Many philanthropists are interested in giving to basic science but need help in exploring the landscape for a particular area, or in understanding the science.
+Many philanthropists are interested in giving to discovery science but need help in exploring the landscape for a particular area, or in understanding the science.
 “It is important to act as a trusted advisor,” suggested Mary.
 “Don’t oversell and do be extremely honest.
 Academic leaders cannot just sell their own projects; they need to help educate the philanthropist.”

 Stu Feldman from Schmidt Futures agreed that academic leaders were extremely helpful during his due diligence consultations.
 “I have received honest appraisals, advice, and recommendations from vice presidents of research and deans I’ve contacted.
 I’m amazed at how well that part of the system functions.”